rodgars/quizgenerator/README.md

 # quizgenerator
 Javascript Quiz Generator powered by Openai API.
 It allows you to generate multiple-choice quizzes with the help of artificial intelligence.
 The generated quizzes can be used for educational purposes, training, or simply for fun.

+**This code MUST NOT be used on PROD environments.
+It's just a script created to validate the idea of a AI Generator Quiz.**

 ## Features

 - Multiple-Choice Questions: The quiz generator focuses on generating multiple-choice questions